The Journey of Oak Timber Framing: From Forest to Frame

 This is why properly designed oak frames can last for generations.

-Once the timber arrives from the sawmill an experienced carpenter will check through each piece to ensure suitability for its end use.
-Their well-trained eye will choose exactly where in the building the timber will be placed, making selections based on joinery placement and aesthetics, amongst other things.
+Once the timber arrives from the sawmill, an experienced carpenter checks each piece to ensure suitability for its end use.
+Their well-trained eye chooses exactly where in the building the timber will be placed, making selections based on joinery placement and aesthetics, among other things.

 At the framing stage, the oak begins to take on its final form.

-Each joint is laid out, scribed, cut, and fitted by a skilled carpenter that has deep seated knowledge of how the joints will perform within the frame.
-Unlike modern stick framing the timbers are rarely perfectly square,or straight, so the framer must employ their experience and skills to marry each timber perfectly to each other.
+Each joint is laid out, scribed, cut, and fitted by a skilled carpenter with deep-seated knowledge of how the joints will perform within the frame.
+Unlike modern stick framing, the timbers are rarely perfectly square or straight, so the framer must employ their experience and skills to marry each timber perfectly to each other.

 This contrasts sharply with CNC-produced frames, where speed and repetition dominate.
 A handcrafted oak frame takes longer, but the result is a structure with integrity, longevity, and character — one that feels rooted rather than manufactured.